 Pottery, Ceramics and Clay Primer

-A slab of clay is exactly what the term implies, a ball of clay rolled out to an even thickness with a large dowel or rolling pin, and the rough edges trimmed off.
+A slab of clay is exactly what the term implies, a ball of clay rolled out to an even thickness with a large dowel or rolling pin, with the rough edges trimmed off.
 Much of the contemporary pottery that you see in shops and exhibitions is, in fact, made from slabs joined together.
 In working with the slab, you will find that it lends itself not only to geometric shapes but also to more spontaneous ones.

 The technique of coiling goes back in time as far as pottery itself and is the process which eventually led to the wheel method.
 With the hands, clay is rolled into long coils which are joined and circled round and round to build a vessel or other form.